 There is a substantial research base that concludes play-based learning, in combination with responsive interactions, is the best way to build academic and executive functioning skills in young children.
 But many programs have yet to embrace play-based learning as a family engagement approach, opting instead for more traditional homework exercises like worksheets.
 Traditional homework is often developmentally inappropriate for preschoolers, frustrating for parents, and unappealing to children.
 Alternatively, there are districts who choose to institute no homework policies, which may set up a barrier to connecting families with play-based learning opportunities.
 CLI recommends shifting to effective home-based learning that is grounded in play and responsive interactions.
 In addition to more effectively building academic skills, this approach has the added benefit of building the social and emotional bonds between young children and their parents, siblings, and other family members.

-The CIRCLE Activity Collection: Family is a free web-based collection of activities designed specifically for families to support children’s development and school readiness skills from birth through kindergarten.
+The CIRCLE Activity Collection: Family is a free web-based collection of activities designed specifically for families to support children’s development and school readiness skills from birth through grade 2.
 Activities target seven learning domains: Language and Communication, Reading & Writing, Math, Science, Social & Emotional, Physical Development, and Art and Sensory.
 The majority of activities use everyday materials that can be found in most households, are in both English and Spanish, and many include video examples to help parents get started.

 The Parent Introduction Letter is designed to help parents learn about the CIRCLE Activity Collection: Family.
 The letter includes information from research regarding the benefits of play.
 It also invites parents to partner with their child’s teacher by engaging in activities from the collection that support child development through play.
 The letter is in editable format so teachers can easily make changes and adapt it to their specific needs.